How to Start Your Own LLC in Georgia - Complete Guide

 8. Determine Your Tax Status

 Default: Pass-through entity.
-Profits/losses reported on personal returns.
+Profits/losses are recorded on personal returns.

 Single-Member LLC